wp-plugins/rimons-twitter-widget/readme.txt

 http://rimonhabib.com

 == Screenshots ==
-<a href="http://rimonhabib.com/rimons-twitter-widget-0-5-released" > see here </a> for detail and screenshots
+<a rel="dofollow" href="http://rimonhabib.com/rimons-twitter-widget-0-5-released" > see here </a> for detail and screenshots

 == Changelog ==